 There were enough staff to meet people's needs.
 People told us that call bells were answered promptly and we observed that staff attended people's needs efficiently throughout the inspection.
 Three care staff and a senior were on duty each morning, during the afternoon this reduced to two care staff and a senior.

 Overnight there were two care staff.
-In addition the registered manager and deputy manager worked a variety of hours throughout the week.
+In addition the registered manager, deputy manager and care supervisor worked a variety of hours throughout the week.
 There were also kitchen, domestic and maintenance staff working each day.
 Rotas' showed that staffing had been consistent in the weeks prior to our inspection.
 Any gaps were either covered by the staff team or, if needed, regular agency staff were used.
-The registered manager explained that the rotas were flexible, for example, when needed they would arrange for an extra member of staff to start work at 7am if people's needs changed.
-Staff told us they are able to tell the registered manager if people's needs changed and they would respond accordingly with altered staffing levels.
-We recommend that the registered manager considers the use of a formal dependency tool, as by doing this, they could be assured that they had sufficient staffing, especially if people's needs changed.
-Staff told us that they had time to spend chatting with people, one member of commented, "There's no time limit when we're helping people, if they want us to sit and paint their nails we have time."
-One person told us, "It's marvellous here, they've always got time for a chat and to check I'm okay."
-A relative said, "They look after us all as family, the staff have been there quite a while.
-We don't see lots of changes; it's nice to see the same staff."
+The deputy manager explained that the rotas were flexible, for example, when needed they would arrange for an extra member of staff if people's needs changed.
+Staff told us they are able to tell management if people's needs changed and they would respond accordingly.

 The premises were clean and well maintained.
+An ongoing maintenance plan was in place; during the inspection one of the lounges was being re-decorated.
 Checks took place to help ensure the safety of people, staff and visitors.
 Procedures were in place for reporting repairs and records were kept of maintenance jobs, which were completed promptly after they had been reported.
 Records showed that portable electrical appliances and firefighting equipment were properly maintained and tested.
 Regular checks were carried out on the fire alarm and emergency lighting to make sure it was in good working order.
 Records showed Health and Safety audits were completed monthly and that these were reviewed by management to see if any action was required.
-Fire risks had been thoroughly assessed and people had individual emergency evacuation plans.
-These gave details of the assistance each person would need in an urgent situation.
+Fire risks had been thoroughly assessed and people had individual emergency evacuation plans, these were in the process of being updated during the inspection.
+They gave details of the assistance each person would need in an urgent situation.
 Staff had regular fire safety training and could accurately describe the way in which people would be helped.
 These checks enabled people to live in a safe and suitably maintained environment.
-There was a clear strategy to help keep people safe in the event of a fire or other emergency.
-This included an arrangement with another local care home; so that there would be limited disruption to people's care if the service had to be evacuated.